-Have you ever noticed that the emails you send out to your email list end up sitting in the spam folder?
-As a result, your clients, customers and prospects may have missed an important update, a fantastic deal, or a free offer that you sent out (and you may have experienced the same thing from businesses you love!).
-In this article you will learn how to ask your clients to whitelist your email address so your emails won’t end up in their spam folders again.
+Have you ever noticed that the emails you send to your email list sit in the spam folder?
+As a result, your clients, customers, and prospects may have missed an important update, a fantastic deal, or a free offer you sent out (and you may have experienced the same thing from businesses you love!).
+In this article, you will learn how to ask your clients to whitelist your email address so your emails won’t end up in their spam folders again.

 Unfortunately, computerized filters aren’t perfect at screening messages.
 Often, they may send emails you WANT in your spam box instead of your inbox.

 The term “whitelist” is opposite the term “blacklist” and means you are telling your email system to allow the emails you want to come through to you.
 Otherwise, they can get lost.

 Because of this, I recommend that you ask your clients to “whitelist” the email addresses that you send emails from (AND, of course, you’ll want to whitelist the email addresses of the people you want to receive emails from).
 Whitelisting means adding an email address to the Safe Senders List.
 By asking your clients to do this, they will tell their email application that emails from your email addresses should always be delivered to their inbox.
 Not into their spam folder.

 If you don’t yet have an email marketing system, go here to read about some email marketing systems and how they differ from each other

 Below you will learn how to whitelist with popular ISPs and email applications.
 Please add my email addresses to your Safe Senders List so you can learn how to do it and so you don’t miss any important updates from me.
 Once you see how easy it is, you can ask your clients to add YOUR email addresses to their Safe Senders List.